hontas/queryStringParser/README.md

 	return {};
 };
 ```
-### Test case ordering

 Hmm, not working.
 Why?
-Because the second last test we wrote is now also failing, so let's add an empty string in that function call: `var res = queryStringParser('');` This would not had been a problem if we'd written the input test first.
-Something to remember.
+Because the second last test we wrote is now failing.
+This would not had been a problem if we'd written the input test first. *Something to remember.*

-That should do it!
+So let's add an empty string in the previous tests function call: `var res = queryStringParser('');`

+### Test output data

 Now let's divide the queryString into key/value-pairs that will be on the returned object.

 ```js
 it("should return object with keys extracted from queryString", function() {